slviajero/tinybasic/examples/12systems/README.md

 eeprom.bas - the @E() array to store data

+pulse.bas - PULSEIN and MAP function in BASIC

+flame.bas - the CONT statement in FOR loops, AZERO, AREAD and DWRITE

 shield.bas - cursor vars @X, @Y, I/O stream &2, GET, PUT

 dispbuf.bas - the @D() display buffer array, ASCII values of the keys